ayushns01/ChainCore/commands/TERMINAL_COMMANDS.md

 ## 🚀 **Multi-Node Network Setup (WORKING)**

-There are two correct ways to connect nodes to each other: using `--bootstrap-nodes` or `--add-peer`.
-Both achieve the same goal.
+The correct way to connect nodes to each other is by using the `--bootstrap-nodes` argument.

 ### **Approach 1: Using `--bootstrap-nodes` (Recommended)**